Detached dropship turret

 Landing on the ground or lower ledge

-There are various outcomes, but one quite common one is to end up skimming around the cliff face above the first ledge, to eventually either come to a halt on the ledge or to skim off and down, where you can be cushioned by friendly sloping rock at the base.
-That's actually how I got my first success, which you can see in BCM88.
+There are various outcomes, but one quite common one is to end up skimming around the cliff face above the ledge, to eventually either come to a halt on the ledge or to skim off and down, where you can be cushioned by friendly sloping rock at the base.
+That's actually how I got my first success, shown in BCM88.
 I didn't even take any shield damage - until a welcoming party starting shooting at me.
 If you triggered covies in the twin bridges area, obviously you should be alert and ready to deal with any attack.

-Or maybe you won't even be up near the ledge at all; perhaps you'll just shoot across the battlefield and get cushioned by the cliff base.
-Another thing I've experienced multiple times is being sent down towards the pipe structure in the middle of the battlefield, to get cushioned by its high surfaces.
+Or maybe the ledge won't feature at all.
+Perhaps you'll just shoot across the battlefield and get cushioned by the cliff base.
+Another thing I've experienced multiple times is being sent down towards the pipe structure in the middle of the battlefield, to get cushioned by a pipe.

-Incidentally, a nice thing about a successful landing on the ground is that you can potentially be there to see the turret falling down and hitting the ground.
-One time, I was able to see it land just a few metres away.
+Incidentally, a nice thing about landing on the ground is that you can potentially be there to see the turret falling down and hitting the ground.
+One time, as seen in BCM111 where I hit the pipes, I was able to see it land just a few metres away.
 It stopped abruptly; no bouncing.

 Getting a subsequent checkpoint